tmkctm/LJ/README.md

-LJava will be a logical engine for Java programmers.
+LJava is a logical engine written in java.
+It helps you bring Logic Programming to your code (as long as you can import LJ).

 This idea came to me when I studied Prolog and Logical Programming.
 I figured combining the ability of Logical Programming into OOP will be a nice